touchlab/KMMBridge/docs/GitHubCI.md

 ssh agent in your CI actions in order to pull/push from the podspec repo.

 To add the deploy key, go to settings in the podspec repo (you'll need admin access) and look for `Deploy Keys`.
-Click Add New, give it a meaningful name like, and copy the contents of `deploykey.pub`.
+Click Add New, give it a meaningful name like `deploykey`, and copy the contents of `deploykey.pub`.
 Make sure to allow write access so your build can push to it.
 Once you save these changes you can delete `deploykey.pub` from your machine.

 ### Using Deploy Key in CI